-- (c) education about tenant responsibilities and rights; - (d) assistance and advocacy in resolving tenancy issues; - (e) regular review and updates to housing support plan and housing crisis plan; and - (f) linkages to other community resources for maintaining housing. - E. Duration: The PSH-TSS benefit is available to an eligible member for the duration of the member's enrollment in a linkages program, ceasing when the client leaves the program.
+- (c) education about tenant responsibilities and rights; - assistance and advocacy in resolving tenancy issues; (d) - regular review and updates to housing support plan and housing crisis plan; and (e) - linkages to other community resources for maintaining housing. (f)

+Duration: The PSH-TSS benefit is available to an eligible member for the duration of the E. member's enrollment in a linkages program, ceasing when the client leaves the program.

-- F. Reimbursement: See Subsection H of 8.321.9 NMAC for MAD behavioral health general reimbursement requirements.
+F. Reimbursement: See Subsection H of 8.321.9 NMAC for MAD behavioral health general reimbursement requirements.
 See the BH policy and billing manual for reimbursement specific to PSH-TSS.
 These services do not include tenancy assistance in the form of rent or subsidized housing.
-[8.321.2.36 NMAC Rp, 8.321.2.36 NMAC, 8/10/2021] - 8.321.2.37 TREATMENT FOSTER CARE I and II: MAD pays for medically necessary services furnished to an eligible recipient under 21 years of age who has an identified need for treatment foster care (TFC) and meets the TFC I or TFC II level of care (LOC) as part of the EPSDT program.
+[8.321.2.36 NMAC - Rp, 8.321.2.36 NMAC, 8/10/2021]

+8.321.2.37 TREATMENT FOSTER CARE I and II: MAD pays for medically necessary services furnished to an eligible recipient under 21 years of age who has an identified need for treatment foster care (TFC) and meets the TFC I or TFC II level of care (LOC) as part of the EPSDT program.
 MAD covers those services included in the eligible recipient's individualized treatment plan which is designed to help him or her develop skills necessary for successful reintegration into his or her family or transition back into the community.
 TFC I agency provides therapeutic services to an eligible recipient who is experiencing emotional or psychological trauma and who would optimally benefit from the services and supervision provided in a TFC I setting.
 The TFC II agency provides therapeutic family living experiences as the core treatment service to which other individualized services can be added.
-The need for TFC I and II services must be identified in the tot to teen health check or other diagnostic evaluation furnished through the eligible recipient's health check referral. - A. Eligible agencies: In addition to the requirements of Subsections A and B of 8.321.2.9 NMAC, in order to be eligible to be reimbursed for providing TFC services to an eligible recipient, the agency must be a CYFD certified TFC agency and be licensed as a child placement agency by CYFD protective services.
-In lieu of New Mexico CYFD licensure and certification, an out-of-state TFC agency must have equivalent accreditation and be licensed in its own state as a TFC agency.
+The need for TFC I and II services must be identified in the tot to teen health check or other diagnostic evaluation furnished through the eligible recipient's health check referral.

+A. Eligible agencies: In addition to the requirements of Subsections A and B of 8.321.2.9 NMAC, in order to be eligible to be reimbursed for providing TFC services to an eligible recipient, the agency must be a CYFD certified TFC agency and be licensed as a child placement agency by CYFD protective services.